Achimbs/todo_list/README.md

-# To Do List##
+# To Do List
-Names of contriutor
+## Names of contriutors

 Elijah Achimba

-s##
-Description of the project's purpo
+## Description of the project's purpose

 A simple to-do list manager using Python.
-The program will allow users to **add tasks**, **mark tasks as completed**, **list tasks**, and **remove tasks**. s## e
+The program will allow users to **add tasks**, **mark tasks as completed**, **list tasks**, and **remove tasks**.

-Complete setup/installation instructi
+## Complete setup/installation instructions

 This is Jupyter notebook.
 You need to have the Anaconda environment installed and set up on your local machine, for you to run this notebook.
-You should therefore open and run this notebook using the Jupyter environment. o## ns
+You should therefore open and run this notebook using the Jupyter environment.

-License information with a copyright and
+## License information with a copyright and date

 Copyright (c) 2024 Elijah Achimba